 If the frozen rice is contained in a microwave-safe freezer bag, open a small portion of the bag to let the steam out.
-At least 165 degree Fahrenheit should be reached when reheating the rice.
+At least 165 degrees Fahrenheit should be reached when reheating the rice.

-How to Preserve Cooked Rice
+How to Preserve Cooked Rice?